unfoldingWord/tx-dev/README.md

 # tX Dev

-Purpose of this repo is to have an easy way to setup and run the tX system architecture locally as a dev environment.
+Purpose of this repo is to have an easy way to setup and run the tX system architecture locally as a dev environment, including a local instance of DCS and a Door43 Preview website.

 See https://forum.door43.org/t/door43-org-tx-development-architecture/65 which describes the system architecture.